ex16x41/bugbounty/README.md

 curl -I https://s3.amazonaws.com/bucket - this will show region configured in this bucket

+# Read access control list

+At bucket, level allows to read the bucket’s Access Control List and at the object level allows to read the object’s Access Control List.
+Read ACL can be tested with the AWS command line using the following command

+aws s3api get-bucket-acl --bucket [bucketname] --no-sign

+aws s3api get-object-acl --bucket [bucketname] --key index.html --no-sign-request

 **notes:**
 some buckets will allow ls using --no-sign-request but will not allow download of files from it (forbidden)

 **dorks:**
 site:http://s3.amazonaws.com intitle:index.of.bucket